^ TopMaking the decision

 Contractors rarely operate as sole traders

-Contractors who try to find contracts working as a sole trader will find agencies and clients won’t work with them, so another solution must be found.
+Contractors wanting to work as a sole trader will find agencies and clients won’t work with them.
+Here's why and the solution.

 What's the difference between temping and contracting?